cwyatt29/CircutPython/README.md

 Image credit goes to [Benton House](https://github.com/Jhouse53/CircuitPython)
 ### Reflection
 This was my Favorite thing that we did the whole time.
-Joint was mad easy but my fucking sensor was busted and I had done it right but the sensor was buggin.
+Was mad easy but my sensor was busted and I had done it right but the sensor was buggin.
 Got a new sensor and It worked right away